 These are just some of the many platforms available.
 Listing them here does not constitute an endorsement by Culture Reframed.
 Take the time to investigate what filters and monitoring apps are right for your family.

-The below video clips are great conversation starters.
-We recommend watching them first, to identify those best suited to your teen’s development and needs.
+The video clips below are great conversation starters.
+We recommend watching them first in order to identify those best suited to your teen’s developmental level and needs.

-School kids today are watching porn like never before.
-It’s free, it’s instant and it’s having a devastating effect.
+Kids today are watching porn like never before.
+It’s free, anonymous, accessible, and it’s having a devastating effect on users’ brains.

 HOW DO I RESPOND WHEN MY TEEN SEES OR IS USING PORNOGRAPHY?

 Culture Reframed has developed a model to help parents respond well when they discover their young person has viewed pornography.
-Access the COMPOSE Yourself! model and learn key strategies to navigate this journey well.
+Access the COMPOSE Yourself! model and learn key strategies to navigate this journey.